Car Animation Goes Viral!

 Q: How did you prepare for this project?

-About the Animator
+About the Animation

-A: I had to refine the Evermotion scenes’ lighting, materials and settings so we had a consistent look to the overall animation and to get faster render times.
-The Tunnel scene is the only scene that was built from ground up and I used Google Image Search to find an image of a tunnel I liked, to use as a starting point.
+A: We had to refine the Evermotion scenes’ lighting, materials and settings so we had a consistent look to the overall animation and to get faster render times.
+The Tunnel scene is the only scene that was built from ground up and we used Google Image Search to find an image of a tunnel I liked, to use as a starting point.
 Besides that, I reviewed a number of car commercial videos on YouTube.

 A: Coffee.
 Coffee.
 Coffee…..and Beer to counteract the third coffee.